 Understanding Chow Chow Temperament

 It’s key to understand a Chow Chow’s temperament if you own one.
 They are known for being reserved and protective.
-This makes socializing them very important for their growth.
+This makes socialising them very important for their growth.

 Natural Personality Traits of Chow Chows